pingcap/docs-cn/tools/binlog/tidb-binlog-local.md

 Drainer collects binlog files from each Pump node, converts them into specified database-compatible SQL statements in the commit order of the transactions in TiDB, and synchronizes to the target database or writes to the file sequentially.

-## Install TiDB-Binlog
+## Install TiDB-Binlog-local

 ### Download

-TiDB-Binlog can be [downloaded](../tools/download.md) as part of the Enterprise Tools package.
+TiDB-Binlog can be [downloaded](/tools/download.md) as part of the Enterprise Tools package.

 ### Deploy TiDB-Binlog